Hollowness effect and entropy in high energy elastic scattering: Internal Energy and Effective Potential

 Mathematically speaking, the only requirement to obtain a negative temperature is that the entropy should not be restricted to monotonically increasing of $\mathcal{U}$ \cite{ramsey_phys_rev_103_10_1956}.
 Its physical meaning is also well-defined: the occupation distribution is inverted, where high-energies states are populated more than low-energies states.
 The occupation probability of a quantum state increases exactly with the energy of the state.
 Keeping the information about the phase transition, the qualitative behavior of the inelastic overlap function is studied here.
 Based on the (\ref{eq:3.1.add}) the following chain of the equations can be obtained within the potential approach: $\partial_b \tilde{S}_{T} = \tilde{T}^{-1}(s,b) \partial_b V(s,b) - V(s,b) \tilde{T}^{-2}(s,b) \partial_b \tilde{T}(s,b)= \tilde{T}^{-1}(s,b) \partial_b V(s,b)$ taking into account (\ref{eq:3a.1c}).
 Then, it is deduced the particular relation $\partial_b G_{ {\mbox{inel}}}(s,b)=-\tilde{T}^{-1}(s,b)\partial_b V(s,b)$, in which one can use $|\tilde{T}(s,b)|$ without lost of generality.
 It allows the use of a simple {\it ansatz}

 to solve the last differential equation within the potential approach, where $\tilde{V}(s,b)$ can be obtained with the help of some procedure from the potential $V(s,b)$ in order to preserve the validity of the unitarity condition (\ref{int_eq_3}).
 Taking into account this condition, then $0 \leq \tilde{V}(s,b) \leq 1$ and, consequently, the normalization can be suggested as such procedure with the specific details depending on the view and behavior of the $V(s,b)$ in the kinematic region under study.
-It should be noted that some restricted ranges for the impact parameter ($b_{ {\mbox{min}}} \leq b \leq b_{ {\mbox{max}}}$) and for the collision energy ($s_{ {\mbox{min}}} \leq s\leq s_{ {\mbox{max}}}$) , since they are finite values for the boundaries $b_{ {\mbox{min}/\mbox{max}}}$, $s_{ {\mbox{min}/\mbox{max}}}$.
+It should be noted that there are some restricted ranges for the impact parameter ($b_{ {\mbox{min}}} \leq b \leq b_{ {\mbox{max}}}$) and for the collision energy ($s_{ {\mbox{min}}} \leq s\leq s_{ {\mbox{max}}}$), since in hadronic interactions these parameters are characterized by finite values for the boundaries $b_{ {\mbox{min}/\mbox{max}}}$, $s_{ {\mbox{min}/\mbox{max}}}$ due to, in general, finite space scales ("sizes'') of incoming particles and finite collision energy for any physical process.
+The reliable values of the boundaries $b_{ {\mbox{min}/\mbox{max}}}$, $s_{ {\mbox{min}/\mbox{max}}}$ are defined within concrete approach used and /or kinematic features of the reaction under consideration.
 The following general statement can be obtained from (\ref{eq:3.2}): the black disk regime $G_{ {\mbox{inel}}}(s,b) \to 1$ is reached only if $\tilde{V}(s,b) \to 0$ in some kinematic domain and / or separate points of the $(s,b)$ plane.
 Thus, within the potential approach, the above {\it ansatz} produce the result

 replacing (\ref{eq:3.2}) into the relation (\ref{se_2}).
 Consequently, the $b$-dependence of the TE is the same as for effective potential $\tilde{V}(s,b)$.
 In general, the $s$-dependence of the $S_{T}$ for certain types of the potential $V(s,b)$ can be deduced with the help of equation (\ref{eq:3.4}) and $k$, in agreement with the definition of normalized TE and the appropriate choice of $s_{c}$.
 In addition, one can note that the equation (\ref{eq:3.4}) is in accordance with (\ref{eq:3.1}) taking into account the replacement $\mathcal{U} \to V$ and normalization (\ref{eq:3a.1c}) made above.